Meowrin/al-guides-temporary/OpSi.md

 - Think of it as normal maps in every chapter in main campaign (and AP as the 10 oil cost to enter).
 Harder region cost more AP (80 AP region has level 114 mobs and 118 boss, 60 AP has level 103-104, 108 boss)
 - Every fleet has their movement restricted in turns (much like event maps where you have limited movement tiles).
 Same concept here but turns actually have an effect on the map.
 The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime, discovering elite fleets (enhanced enemies with modules and more drops) when you meet them on the map
 - Recon reveal the entire map so scanning mode will reveal hidden cache easier.
+- Retreating from a region requires a fleet at the edge of the map if you haven't cleared it.
+If you have, just click outside.

 #### Modules
-Offense, Defense, Healing modules all either buff or debuff your fleet in battle.
-You can increase it with items or modules collected in the map
+Offense, Defense, Healing modules all either buff or debuff your fleet in battle depends on the enemy module.
+You can increase it with items or modules collected in the map.
+Currently it's +/-30%.

 #### Main OpSiren Story
 First time you enter an area for the story it costs no AP, it will cost AP after that.
 They also do not give EXP except the boss fight iirc.